Data Lake, Cloud Storage, S3, Azure, Object Storage

 Azure Synapse Analytics: Integrated analytics workspace combining data engineering, warehousing, and BI

-Azure Databricks: Optimized Spark with Delta Lake support for unified batch and streaming
+Azure Databricks: Optimized Spark with Delta Lake and Unity Catalog support (2024+) for unified batch and streaming with centralized governance

 Role-Based Access Control (RBAC): Fine-grained security at the directory and file level